 Attractor blades are added to hooklengths to attract fish towards the rigs and the baited hook.
 Fish are attracted to the colour of the blade and the light which is reflected by the blade.
 However, many reflector blades are also designed to spin and rotate on the line and gently kick up sand and sediment.
 Many species – especially flatfish – will come and investigate this activity, possibly because they see it as a small fish or marine worm attempting to bury itself away in the sand.
 For these reasons adding attractor blades to rigs which are used to fish over sandy seabeds can increase catch rates for a range of species.
 Cronus Attractor Blades are 20mm in length, come in a range of colours and feature a holographic pattern.
 They are sold in packets of approximately twenty blades for 99p.

 Sea fishing spoons are designed to be used to attract fish, again it is particularly flatfish, to a baited hook.
 There is a wide range of spoons available with smaller ones designed to be added to hooklengths to move and flutter in the tide, like the attractor blades described above.
 However, flounder spoon rigs are also available which have a hook on a short length of line mounted just behind a larger spoon.
 On these rigs the hook is baited (typically with a ragworm or mackerel strip, although artificial Isome baits can be used now) and the spoon cast out and retrieved slowly across the seabed.
 Any flatfish in the area will be attracted by the movement of the spoon and the sand and sediment it is kicking up and come and investigate where they will see the baited hook.
 Many anglers in estuaries, sandy beaches and harbours can have great success fishing for flounder and other flatfish with baited spoons, and in clear water it is sometimes possible to see flatfish following and chasing the spoon as it is reeled in.
-WSB Tackle provide good quality flounder spoons which can be viewed by clicking here.
-These 60mm spoons come complete with attractor beads, swivels and a size 1 Abderdeen hook and cost only £1.39 each, or a pack of two can be bought for £2.59.
+Cronus Flounder Spoons come complete with attractor beads, swivels and a choice of either a size 1 Black Abderdeen hook or a size 2 Flatfish hook and cost only £1.79 each – click here to view.